Sustainable Agriculture Facilitator

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-Volunteers in the Agriculture Sector work with community based organizations, government & non-government organizations and farmer’s groups.
+Volunteers will work with community based organizations, government & non-government organizations and farmer’s groups.
 Along with their project partners, Volunteers engage, train and coach community members in sound agricultural, organizational development and business practices.

-The goal of Peace Corps Jamaica’s Agriculture Project is:
+The goal of Peace Corps Jamaica’s Sustainable Agriculture Project is:

 Individuals and/or groups in rural Jamaican communities will achieve sustainable livelihoods and resilience to environmental shocks and stresses.